2025-2026 Meeting Programs

 Annual Guild Charity Sew In

-Our Annual Charity Sew-in will be held on Wednesday, January 14, 2026, at PARC, from 10:00 am – 3:00 pm.
-Bring your lunch.
+• Our Annual Charity Sew-in will be held on Wednesday, January 14, 2026, at PARC, from 9:00 am – 2:00 pm.
+Bring your lunch and a dessert or snack to share.
+Water will be provided.
 This is a great opportunity to meet other guild members.
 Please join us to sew quilts for the Comfort Quilts and Veterans groups.
 Ryan’s Cases for Smiles will also be there for you to sew pillowcases for their cause.

 It is important that you register for this event due to space limitations.
 Please sign-up at the Comfort Quilt table at our monthly meetings.
 If you are unable to attend meetings before the Sew-in, please contact Lee Ann Comegys.
 You will need to bring the following: sewing machine, sewing machine pedal and cords, scissors, pins, needles, and rotary cutter.
 We will have irons, ironing boards and cutting mats.
 If you have fabric and a pattern you would like to work on, please bring that as your project.
 Kits for Comfort Quilts and Veterans Quilts can be reserved on the sign-up sheet.
 Fabric for pillowcases will be available.